delphidabbler/ddablib/projects/consoleapp/Demos/README.txt

 A VCL based version of each demo program is in its own sub-directory - Demos\Demo1 through to Demos\Demo12.

-Demo 11 is also available in a version that uses the FireMonkey 2 framework instead of the VCL.
-This project is in the Demos\Demo11\FMX2 directory.
+Demos 4, 8 and 11 are also available in versions that uses the FireMonkey 2 framework instead of the VCL.
+These projects are in the Demos\Demo4\FMX2, Demos\Demo8\FMX2 and Demos\Demo11\FMX2 directories respectively.

 In addition there are two example console applications that the demos use.
 They are supplied in source form and need to be built.
 The project files are in